blueneogeo/xtend-onyx/README.md

 ## @OnyxJoins

 This Active Annotation must always be placed *after* @OnyxFields.
-It will navigate through the relationships of the entities and for each relationship field found, it will add a method to the **Data** class added by the @OnyxFields annotation.
+It will navigate through the relationships between your entities and for each relationship field found, it will add a join method to the **Data** class.

 # Querying entities